 Select the API you created in the previous step.

 The page displays fields for query parameters and fields for the headers.
 One of the headers is "Ocp-Apim-Subscription-Key", for the subscription key of the product that is associated with this API.
 If you created the API Management instance, you are an administrator already, so the key is filled in automatically.

 Backend responds with 200 OK and some data.

 Append other APIs

-- Select APIs from the menu on the left.
+Select APIs on the Overview page or from the menu on the left.

 - Import a SOAP API

 - Import a SOAP API and convert to REST